 Confusion and inconsistency are destructive traits when it comes to a renovation process.

-If you fail to come prepared, what eventually will happen is that after a week or two from the beginning of the work, a neighbor or friend may lightly comment on something, and you, in response, will get stressed to the point of considering changing everything from the ground up.
+If you fail to come prepared, what eventually will happen is that after a week or two of work, a neighbor/friend may lightly comment on something, and you, in response, will get stressed to the point of considering changing everything from the ground up.

 Please do yourself a huge favor and avoid it right from the start.

-Understand from the beginning (after clarification and in-depth consultations) what you want and how you want your home to look like at the end of the procedure.
+Decisively decide from the very beginning how you want your home to look/feel at the end of the procedure.

 Once you have made up your mind - Stick to it and do not let go.